 If you know my article about the Geoffroy’s marmosets, then you know that marmosets belong to the family Callitrichidae.

-Marmosets form together with the lion tamarins (Leontopithecus), one monkey of the genus Callimico and the tamarins (Leontocebus und Saguinus) the family Callitrichidae.
+Marmosets do belong like the lion tamarins (Leontopithecus), one monkey of the genus Callimico and the tamarins (Leontocebus und Saguinus) to the family Callitrichidae.

 Common marmosets can be easily recognized by their white ear tufts.